enhance-dev/enhance.dev/app/docs/md/conventions/components.md

 export { MyCard }
 ```

-This will create a file called `public/browser/index.mjs` that you include as a `script` tag on any pages you want to use the `MyCard` component.
+This will create a new client side bundle, available at `public/browser/index.mjs`.
+You can use this file as a `script` tag’s source on any pages in which you want to use the `MyCard` component.
 For example:

 ```html
 <script type="module" src="/_public/browser/index.mjs"></script>